mitmath/18336/README.md

 Due on Canvas by midnight on Tuesday 10/06/2020.

 ### Problem Set 3: Chebyshev Spectral Solvers.
+Due on Canvas by midnight on Tuesday 10/27/2020.

+### Problem Set 4: Ultraspherical Solvers.
-Due on Canvas by midnight on Tuesday 10/27/2002.
+Due on Canvas by midnight on Tuesday 11/10/2020.

 ## Final Projects